danielsqc/Fashion_MNIST/README.md

-# Fashion_MNIST
+# Description

-Fashion MNIST assignment done in the first term (2021.1)
+A simple TensorFlow Neural Network, developed to work on the Fashion MNIST dataset from Keras.